alazzi-az/laravel-dapr-listener/README.md

 ## Subscription discovery

 The service provider scans `app/Events` and `app/Listeners` for the `#[Topic]` attribute and registers derived topics with the shared `SubscriptionRegistry`.
-Configured overrides in `config/dapr-events.php` are merged automatically.
+Configured overrides in `config/dapr.php` are merged automatically.

-Run `php artisan dapr-events:list` to inspect the discovered routes.
+Run `php artisan dapr:list` to inspect the discovered routes.

 ## HTTP ingress